Corona (footballer): Return to Almería

 After cutting ties with Brisbane, Corona returned to Almería on 15 July 2016 after agreeing to a one-year deal.
 He was used mainly as a substitute during the second-tier campaign, contributing 580 minutes as his team avoided relegation in the last matchday.

 On 15 June 2017, the 36-year-old Corona announced his retirement and was immediately appointed Almería's director of football.
-In January 2020, he joined Valencia CF in the same capacity.
+In January 2020, he joined Valencia in the same capacity.